Canadian car dealership lot with electric vehicles and EVAP rebate signage

 Does a 36-month lease still qualify for the federal rebate?

-No. Chinese-manufactured vehicles, including BYD's Atto 3 and Seal, are excluded from the iZEV program even after the January 2026 tariff cut to 6.1%.
+No. Chinese-manufactured vehicles, including BYD's Atto 3 and Seal, are excluded from the EVAP program even after the January 2026 tariff cut to 6.1%.
 That $5,000 gap is real math when you're cross-shopping BYD against an Equinox or IONIQ 6.

 Can I add options to a qualifying vehicle without losing eligibility?